Residency Policy and Fees

 3. The guardianship was not established primarily to confer Kentucky residency on the person.

-(14) "Preponderance of the evidence" means the greater weight of evidence or evidence which is more credible and convincing to the mind.
+(13) "Preponderance of the evidence" means the greater weight of evidence or evidence that is more credible and convincing to the mind.

 Section 2.
 Scope.